bitelxux/coderdojo-docker/coderdojo-demo.md

 You want to install Docker on your machine ...

-In Debian based distributions is something like
+In Debian based distributions it is something like

 ```
 sudo apt-get install docker.io